Mark 1

 Author

-It was John whose surname was Mark, Acts 12:12 / Acts 12:25.
+The author of the book is John, whose surname was Mark, Acts 12:12 / Acts 12:25.
 Mark or Marcus, was his Roman name, which gradually came to supersede his Jewish name, John.
-He is called John in Acts 13:5 / Acts 13:13.
-But he is called Mark in Acts 15:39 / 2 Timothy 4:11.
+He is called John in Acts 13:5 / Acts 13:13, but he is called Mark in Acts 15:39 / 2 Timothy 4:11.

 He was the son of Mary, a woman apparently of some means and influence, and was probably born in Jerusalem, where his mother resided, Acts 12:12.

-It is probable that the ‘young man’ spoken of in Mark 14:51-52 was Mark himself.
+It is probable that the ‘young man’ spoken of in Mark 14:51-52, was Mark himself.

 Three years afterwards a ‘sharp dispute’ arose between Paul and Barnabas because Paul would not take Mark with him, Acts 15:36-40.
 He, however, was evidently at length reconciled to the apostle, for he was with him in his first imprisonment at Rome, Colossians 4:10 / Philemon 23-24.